|

 Learning outcomes - On successful completion of this module, students should be able to:

-Describe the main factors predicting political persuasion and analyze real-world political events using those principles.
+Describe the main factors predicting political persuasion and apply them in real-world political contexts.

 Attendance requirements(%):